Sho670/Sho670/README.md

 •Implemented mathematical functions and operations to ensure accurate calculations of the weather and overall energy consumption to estimate the total cost for the user.

-### 🔹 Project Three: Amazon Content Analyzer - A MongoDB based Project driven towards information and analysis
+### 🔹 Project Three: Amazon Content Analyzer - A MongoDB based Analysis-driven Project
 A Data-driven MongoDB based project using Amazon Contents Dataset, the project led towards various informative analysis of the content present and provides meaning insights for the same information.

 ---